kipland-m/homestats/README.md

 agent sends data to API -> API stores data -> API sends data to frontend via websocket

 using SQLite3, we are now storing stuff into the database as it comes in from the agent.
-Got a nice looking frontend implemented, carding different agents in
+Got a nice looking frontend implemented, carding different agents in the main display

+Next, I want to focus on getting more granular data, and getting a cool globe logo in the header.